emaloney/MBDataEnvironment/README.md

 Here, the strings "`Barrett is a `" and "` cat.`" are text literals, while "`$catGenders[Barrett]`" is a variable reference.

 Because the string "`$catGenders[Barrett]`" represents a variable reference, it gets replaced with its underlying value; in this case, that's the string "`female`".
-Everything else in the expression is a text literal, so it is returned as-is.

-The value of the `barrett` variable is the string "`Barrett is a female cat.`"
+The resulting value of the `NSString` variable `barrett` is "`Barrett is a female cat.`"

 #### Object Expressions

-If, say, you have an `NSArray` or an `NSDictionary` in the variable space (as is the case with the `catGenders` variable), you can retrieve the underlying object by evaluating an expression referencing it *as an object expression*:
+If you have, say, an `NSArray` or an `NSDictionary` in the variable space (as is the case with `$catGenders`), you can retrieve the underlying object value by evaluating an expression referencing it *as an object expression*:

 ```objc
 NSDictionary* genders = [MBExpression asObject:@"$catGenders"];
 ```

-The `genders` variable now contains the `NSDictionary` instance that was previously bound to the Mockingbird variable name `catGenders`.
+The `NSDictionary` variable `genders` now references the same value as `$catGenders`.

-> **Note:** Because the `asObject:` method returns the generic object type `id`, it is the responsibility of the caller to know the type of object returned, or to do proper type checking before use.
+> Because the `asObject:` method returns the generic object type `id`, it is the responsibility of the caller to know the type of object returned, or to do proper type checking before use.

 #### Numeric Expressions

-To retrieve the value of a numeric variable, or to perform a simple mathematical calculation, you can evaluate an expression *as a number*:
+To retrieve the value of a numeric variable, or to perform a mathematical calculation, you can evaluate an expression *as a number*:

 ```objc
 NSNumber* five = [MBExpression asNumber:@"5"];